Shell4026/ShellProtector/README.md

 For lilToon, check if the encrypted texture is missing from the main color part of the material and the Encrypted texture part of the custom properties and add it.

 For Poiyomi, try encrypting it again.

+**<If not decryption when viewed by others in-game>**

+The other person needs to turn off shaders and animation safety or Show Avatar to you.

+If they do, this is a VRChat synchronization bug, please change your password and re-upload.

 ## How it works
 Encrypt the texture using an XXTEA algorithm after transforming the key with SHA-256.